UbiquityDotNET/Llvm.Libs/ReadMe.md

        throw an error if additional platform work is needed.
         1. ***No guarantees*** as none if it is tested on anything other than a Windows machine but best effort was applied so the issues on that are hopefully small.
-3) The build scripts are in powershell and MAY include aliases that are not the same (or even exist) on other platforms.
+3) The build scripts are in PowerShell and MAY include aliases that are not the same (or even exist) on other platforms.
-    1. The scripting has undergone a number of changes and most of these aliases should NOT exist but no formal scrub to ensure they are all removed has occured.
+    1. The scripting has undergone a number of changes and most of these aliases should NOT exist but no formal scrub to ensure they are all removed has occurred.
-4) Nuget package generation currently assumes a windows RID
+4) NuGet package generation currently assumes a windows RID
-    1. This is hopefully the simpllest to overcome as dotnet and MSBUILD of C#/Nuget projects is properly x-plat already.
-Thus, the targets need to leverage the avaiable information about the runtime it is operating on to create the proper package.
+    1. This is hopefully the simplest to overcome as dotnet.exe and MSBUILD of C#/NuGet projects is properly x-plat already.
+Thus, the targets need to leverage the available information about the runtime it is operating on to create the proper package.
         1. The projects are all created to use an MSBUILD property for the RID, so it is, hopefully, just a matter of dynamically updating/setting that property.
             1. This could be done using the scripts and a property param passed to the build or within the build as a property function or custom task.
 Whichever ends up simpler and easier to maintain.